-Beyond that, as a partner, you’ll be personally liable for business debts that your partners incur, whether or not you even knew about them!
+Beyond that, as a partner, you’re personally liable for business debts that your partners incur, whether or not you even knew about them!
 Whoa!

-Forming a limited liability company (LLC) or a corporation might be a better option if you wish to co-own a business with one or more people but you want liability protection.
+Forming a limited liability company (LLC) or a corporation might be a better option if you want to co-own a business but you also want liability protection.

 A limited liability company, also known as an LLC, is a cross between a sole proprietorship or partnership and a corporation.

-LLCs have become increasingly popular because they combine the informality, flexibility, and tax attributes of a sole proprietorship or partnership with the limited liability of a corporation.
+LLCs have become increasingly popular because they combine the informality, flexibility, and tax characteristics of a sole proprietorship or partnership with the limited liability of a corporation.

-The big difference is that, after forming an LLC, it will have its own legal existence that’s separate from you.
-It’s even considered its own legal “person,” which means your LLC can own property, have bank accounts, borrow money, hire employees, sue and be sued, and do anything else in the business world that a human can do.
+The big difference is that, after forming an LLC, your business has its own legal existence that’s separate from you.
+It’s even considered its own legal “person.”

-Another distinguishing feature: you don’t personally own the business assets, such as the receivables, equipment, and bank account.
+Another difference is you don’t personally own the business assets, such as receivables, equipment, and bank account.
 Instead, the LLC owns these and you own an interest in the LLC.